mikjw/bank-tech-test/README.md

 ### My approach

 * Reviewing the spec, I first considered a single `Account` class with `deposit`, `withdraw` and `print_statement` methods.
-* I also considered that a printing or transaction-logging class may be extrated as the program developed.
+* I also considered that a printing or transaction-logging class may be extracted as the program developed.
-* I began test driving the `Account` class to add the basic functions and store a balance in memory
+* I began test driving the `Account` class to add the basic functions and store a balance in memory.
 * When the printer method started to take more than one parameter (initally only `balance`), I extracted a `Log` class which could store transaction details in an array of hashes.
 * I added a validation enforcing integer-only user inputs because floats would risk inaccuracy as the program aged, with statement values formatted to 2dp (to meet spec) by the Log class.
 * Decimal inputs could be allowed in future by converting them to integers at the 'penny' level.
 * I added a guard clause to `withdraw` to defend against negative balances.
 An overdraft feature could be added if required.
 * Refactored with Rubocop.

-* The TDD process let to a series of tests showing the development process.
-The process also led to duplication once complete; the full series of tests can be seen by browsing the files at [this](https://github.com/mikjw/bank-tech-test/commit/caa7090bacdaa75c1f32069f6934a10e6e13df90) commit from before refactoring.
+* The TDD process let to a series of tests showing how the program developed.
+The process also led to duplication which was factored out once complete; the full series of tests can be seen by browsing the files at [this](https://github.com/mikjw/bank-tech-test/commit/caa7090bacdaa75c1f32069f6934a10e6e13df90) commit.

-#### Reflections
+#### Improvements
 * Currently, every user command returns their transactions hash to the terminal - a privacy concern that could be avoided by returning a confirmation message instead.

 ## Specification